jamie-anson/MIse-en-place/mise-en-place-output/context-cards/handleApiKey.md

 ### `handleApiKey`

-**Summary:** This function handles an API key within a VS Code extension's webview.
+**Summary:** This function handles an API key for a VS Code extension in an asynchronous manner.

 **Signature:** `async function handleApiKey(message: any, context: vscode.ExtensionContext, webview: vscode.Webview)`